nagmat1/bcc_assignments/README.md

 # bcc_assignments
 I am sharing ebpf bcc assignments from embedded systems lab.
-Tha page fault counter is a program implemented on python using eBPF.
+The page fault counter is a program implemented on python using eBPF.
 It counts number of page faults and prints it by ordering number of page faults.